 Aromatherapy is absolutely incredible.
 Plants are literally throwing these substances at us (Really!
 Pay attention the next time you walk past a lavender shrub).
 And then chemists can isolate those substances and analyze their very molecules.
 And THEN we can begin to study how these things impact our health?
 Amazing.
 If you aren’t hooked yet, you will be once you get started.

-5 Steps to Get Started with Aromatherapy Essential Oils
+5 Steps to Get Started with Essential Oils

-- The best place to begin with aromatherapy essential oils is with familiar scents.
+- The best place to begin with aromatherapy is with familiar scents that are personal favorites.
 Lavender is both a familiar scent and a versatile and safe essential oil.
 The citrus oils are also easy to use on their own or in blends.
 Choose a few, and then learn all you can about them.

 - Next, locate a source and make your purchase.
 Remember that it takes large amounts of plant matter to make small amounts of oil, so a cheap bottle of a precious oil is not likely to be high quality.
 You want real essential oils – nothing synthetic – and always pure, especially if you are going to learn to safely ingest them.